The Henri J.M. Nouwen Archives and Research Collection

 - Audiovisual material

 Included in the Research Collection are those letters and materials collected as a result of the Nouwen Letter Project.
-Together, the Archives and Research Collection serve to promote the lasting legacy of Nouwen’s writing, faith, and life.
+Together, the Archives and Research Collection serve to promote the legacy of Nouwen’s writing, teaching and life.

 Mandate of the Archives